 Software is an elusive product when it comes to determining whether supplying it should be classified legally as goods or as services.

 The position under English law is not that clear and there is little case law to add clarity.
 This makes it difficult for suppliers to know what terms have been implied into the contracts for the supply of the software and accordingly what remedies may be available to the consumer if there is a problem with the software.

-Accordingly, such contracts are covered by the Supply of Goods and Services Act 1982, which implies a term that the services must be carried out with reasonable skill and care, a lower standard than that of satisfactory quality under the Sale of Goods Act 1979.
+Contracts for services are also covered by the Consumer Rights Act 2015, which implies a term that the services must be carried out with reasonable skill and care, a lower standard than that of satisfactory quality as implied in relation to the sale of goods.
 Remedies available to consumers for breach of these terms are a claim for damages.